 Where a student is on a course with PSRB requirements and found to have cheated in this way, they will be reported to their professional body and could bring your fitness to practice into question.

 Sometimes it can be quite difficult to maintain good academic practice standards, and academic misconduct can occur unintentionally.
 However, contract cheating will never be seen as unintentional.

 Time management is often a factor leading to academic misconduct.
 Feeling panicked about a deadline can lead you to make poor choices.
 Further, personal pressures and financial problems can also be a factor.
 If you find yourself feeling this way you should turn to the services available for support.

-We highly recommend accessing the Academic Learning Support service.
+We highly recommend accessing the Academic Skills team.
 They provide online resources, skills guides, and one to one tutorial support.

 You could also turn to your Personal Tutor, Module Leader or Programme Director for more support.

 If you are experiencing anxiety or struggling emotionally, the Student Counselling & Mental Health Service are here to support you.
 You can find out how to access them here.

 Union Advice are always available to assist too.
 While we are happy to provide advice to students after they have received an allegation of academic misconduct, it would be in the best interests of students to avoid getting to the allegation stage in the first place by not using these kinds of services.